Riot grrrl: Bratmobile

 Hailing from Eugene, Oregon, Bratmobile was a first-generation riot grrrl band that became the second-most prominent founding voice of the riot grrrl movement.
-In 1990, University of Oregon students Allison Wolfe and Molly Neuman collaborated on feminist zine Girl Germs with Washington, D.C.,'s Jen Smith, touching on sexism in their local music scenes.
+In 1990, University of Oregon students Allison Wolfe and Molly Neuman collaborated on feminist zine Girl Germs with Washington, D.C.'s Jen Smith, touching on sexism in their local music scenes.

 We were very encouraged by people like Tobi and Kathleen in Olympia, and we were like, "Oh let's do a band, let's do radio—we wanna [sic] have an all-girl radio show!"

 During spring 1991, Erin Smith, Christina Billotte (of Autoclave), and Jen Smith (no relation to Erin) joined Wolfe and Neuman in Bratmobile when the latter two temporarily relocated to Washington, D.C.
 Neuman and Erin Smith were previously introduced at a Nation of Ulysses show in Washington, D.C., in December 1990 by mutual friend Calvin Johnson.
 Jen Smith had written in a letter to Wolfe, "We need to start a girl RIOT!"
 Jen Smith proposed they collaborate with members of Bikini Kill on a zine called Girl Riot.
 When Neuman began the zine, she changed its title to riot grrrl, providing a networking forum for young women in the wider music scene and giving the movement its name.

 Erin Smith, Jen Smith, Billotte, Wolfe, and Neuman released only one tape together, titled Bratmobile DC.
 Thereafter, Bratmobile became a trio with Wolfe, Neuman, and Erin Smith.
 They played their first show together as Bratmobile in July 1991, with Neuman on drums, Erin Smith on guitar, and Wolfe on vocals.

 Between 1991 and 1994 Bratmobile released the album Pottymouth and EP The Real Janelle on Kill Rock Stars, as well as The Peel Session.
 Bratmobile toured with Heavens to Betsy in 1992 and broke up in 1994.
-Exposure to Bikini Kill and then Bratmobile inspired other riot grrrl factions to spring up around the country.
-Women in other regional punk music scenes across North America were encouraged to form their own bands and start their own zines.